 - Convert all online booking slots into online bookable slots for telephone triage where possible.
 If not possible, disable the functionality and triage through another route.

 - All fit notes/letters requested to be sent electronically.
 Failing that, they will need to be posted to the patient.
 Patients must not be encouraged to pick them up from practice.
-Evidence for COVID-related absence from work will be provided by NHS 111 or will be waived by the employer.

 - Electronic repeat dispensing should be increased, and practices should not be prescribing more than would normally be prescribed (this might seem perverse but will assist with medication supply).